firebolt-db/godocs/docs/Guides/loading-data/working-with-semi-structured-data/working-with-parquet-arrays-of-structs-and-maps.md

 redirect_from:
   - /working-with-semi-structured-data/working-with-parquet-arrays-of-structs-and-maps.html
 layout: default
-title: Work with Parquet arrays and maps
+title: Load semi-structured Parquet data
-description: Learn how to ingest (load) Parquet data into Firebolt and work with Parquet maps, structs, and arrays of structs.
+description: Learn how to load Parquet data into Firebolt.
-nav_order: 4
+nav_order: 2
 parent: Work with semi-structured data
 ---

-# Work with Parquet arrays and maps
+# Load semi-structured Parquet data
 {: .no_toc}

-Apache Parquet is a binary file format that can store complex nested file structures in a compressed, columnar format.
-This topic provides guidance for ingesting and querying Parquet data that is stored as structs in arrays or as maps of key-value pairs.
+Apache Parquet is binary file format that can store structured columns and also semi-structured nested or repeated data in the form of arrays, structs, and maps.
+If these nested structures do not align to a strictly relational schema, they are described as semi-structured.
+Firebolt’s external-table syntax supports extracting these semi-structured fields from Parquet files, treating them similarly as other semi-structured data such as JSON.
+This document shows how to load and query Parquet data that is stored as structs in arrays or as maps of key-value pairs.

 * Topic ToC
 {:toc}